michaelversus/SwiftImportChecks/README.md

 - exclude `someInternalPath` only for `SICDemoApp` target from scanning
 - exclude `SomeImport` import statements only for `SICDemoApp` target from scanning
 - throw error when scan finds `STLT` import statement only for `SICDemoApp` target
+- create a mermaid diagram for all your local packages
 ```yaml
 configurations:
   SICDemoApp: